loydvalp/Big_Data/README.md

 Google Colab Notebook: https://colab.research.google.com/drive/1t20x0I6AC_7hOSLFm84lkpktCNpGroCJ?usp=sharing

-### Statistical analysis to determine whether reviews are trustworthy from Amazon's Vine program
+### Statistical analysis to determine whether reviews are biased from Amazon's Vine program

 - There were 5,903,986 non-vine customers, 2,336 vine customers, and 11 null values.
 - The top 5 customers with the most reviews were non-vine customers.